Perspective | Four days before the start of freshman year, a Virginia teen was trapped in Kabul

 Kuriansky knew the family of six would be in trouble and reached out to talk to each of them on the phone.

-In Aria, she heard someone different from the calm doctor who knew how to soothe and comfort the children of war.
+In Wais, she heard someone different from the calm doctor who knew how to soothe and comfort the children of war.

 “He has PTSD.
 The nightmares, the trauma,” Kuriansky told me.
 “He is thinking of all the people he left, the constant fear of being traced.
 And murdered.”